 The current mirrorless flagship of the brand, this is one of the best Canon cameras for Milky Way photography.
 This model is especially recommended if you also shoot landscapes and other genres since it’s a more well-rounded camera compared to the previously discussed Canon EOS RA.
 The price isn’t cheap and there aren’t many lens options compared to Sony & Nikon, but the low-light capabilities of this camera are superb.
 Recommended lens: Canon RF 15-35 mm f/2.8.

 Usually eclipsed by other brands, not many people talk today about Pentax these days, but they have one of the best DSLR cameras for Milky Way photography on the market.
 If you still prefer a DSLR camera, this model includes a ton of features for astrophotography, like a night vision LCD screen, and a function called “Astrotracer,” which allows the sensor to track the stars and take super high-quality images of the Milky Way.
 Recommended lens: Pentax 15-30 mm f/2.8 ED.

 Best APS-C cameras for shooting the Milky Way

-These cameras usually struggle in low-light conditions and won’t allow you to set a high ISO without creating a considerable amount of digital noise in your photographs.
+These cameras usually struggle in low-light conditions and won’t let you set a high ISO without creating a considerable amount of digital noise in your photographs.
 They’re usually cheaper and, with a few exceptions, are aimed at beginners and intermediate photographers.

-- Nikon Z50 (Mirrorless): This is the best aps-c Nikon camera for capturing the Milky Way.
-Its quality in low-light photography is at the same level as many basic full-frame cameras.
-Pair lens suggested: Tokina AT-X 11-20mm f/2.8 AF Pro DX.
+- Nikon Z50 (Mirrorless): This is the best APS-C Nikon camera for capturing the Milky Way.
+Its quality in low-light is on the same level as many basic full-frame cameras.
+Recommended lens: Nikkor Z 20 mm f/1.8

 Best Micro 4/3 Cameras for Milky Way